bpt26/usher_wiki/docs/source/matUtils.rst

 `matUtils annotate` is a function for adding clade annotation information to the pb.
 This information can be accessed downstream by `matUtils extract` or other tools.

 It has two general ways to add this information.
 The first, recommended fashion is to pass node identifiers to be be assigned as clade roots for each clade directly through a two-column tsv.

-In the second way, the user can provide a set of names for the representative sequences for each clade in a two-column tsv from which the clade roots can be automatically inferred by the `matUtils annotate` using the algorithm described below:
+With the second method, the user can provide a set of names for the representative sequences for each clade in a two-column tsv from which the clade roots can be automatically inferred.
+Specifically, `matUtils annotate` expects clades in the first column and sample identifiers in the second, as in the lineageToPublicName files available in our `database <https://hgwdev.gi.ucsc.edu/~angie/UShER_SARS-CoV-2/>`_.
+The algorithm is described below:

 1. It collects the set of mutations which are at at least -f allele frequency across the input samples; these represent the clade's likely defining mutations.